wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 Prerequisites
 -------------

 This section requires a Raspberry Pi that is running the WPILibPi Image.
-Instructions to the following can be found here :ref:`WPILibPi Setup <docs/software/vision-processing/wpilibpi/walkthrough-video>`.
+Instructions to the following can be found here :ref:`WPILibPi Setup <docs/software/vision-processing/wpilibpi/walkthrough-video:A Video Walkthrough of using WPILibPi with the Raspberry Pi>`.
 Furthermore, a USB camera needs to be plugged into the Raspberry Pi.

 Uploading the Model to the Pi
 -----------------------------